CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 sqlite> select * from reservations;
 ```

-You have 5 minutes to work out in a team what happened.
-The first team gets a prize.
+You have five minutes.
+Work in teams.
+Figure out what happened between you.

 ### LESSON 4: LIMIT YOUR QUERIES